 Did you know heart disease claims approximately one million lives per year?
 That’s why it’s so important to monitor your heart health and make any needed lifestyle changes early.
 A simple way to determine the healthiness of your heart is by analyzing your resting heart rate.
 Learning how to track your heart rate now could make all the difference in the future.

-Heart rate, also know as pulse rate, refers to the speed at which your heart is beating, or in other words, the number of heartbeats expressed as beats per minute (bpm).
-Your heart rate varies depending on your body’s physical needs at any given moment, and in response to other factors in your life.
+Heart rate, also known as pulse rate, refers to the number of heartbeats expressed per minute (bpm).
+Your heart rate varies depending on your body’s physical needs at any given moment, and in response to several other factors in your life.

-The resting heart rate chart (pulse rate chart) below shows the normal range for a RHR according to age or physical condition.
-Remember, many things can cause changes in your normal heart rate including your age, activity level, and the time of day.
+This resting heart rate chart shows the normal range for an RHR according to age and physical condition.
+Remember, many things can cause changes in your normal heart rate so take those factors into account.

 At the end of the day, your heart is a muscle so the trick to keeping it healthy is similar to the way you keep your muscles strong.
 Be sure to eat a balanced diet and find a form of cardio that works for you.
 At LifeSpan, we believe in wellness for everyone, no matter what stage of life you are in.
 Whether you need help understanding your blood pressure or figuring out which exercise bike is best for you, we’ve got your back.